TuragaLab/decode_fish/README.md

 Please refer to the experiment.ipynb notebook to see the complete workflow of setting dataset specific training parameters, running the training, performing predictions and inspecting the results on an example dataset.
-We recommed making a copy of this notebook for your own experiments.
+We recommed copying and editing this notebook for your own experiments.